PDXpert PLM Software

 After you have a basic working knowledge, the extensive help system can guide you (press F1 on any PDXpert window, also available on-line), and we offer personal configuration assistance to meet your specific needs.

-We suggest that you download and install PDXpert PLM now, and model your proposed PLM configuration for your colleagues.
-When everyone's satisfied with your new PLM process, configure it in the other solution, and compare the results.
+We suggest that you download and install PDXpert PLM, and model your system configuration for yourself and your colleagues.
+When everyone's satisfied with your new PLM process, you're ready!

 - Can I run the evaluation as a multi-user system?